The program is fully online, with optional in-person events. Asynchronous access is also available for added flexibility.

 Participation in at least one in-person event is highly recommended to foster collaborative engagement and deepen experiential learning.
 Alternatively, with prior Faculty approval, participants may attend a local event aligned with the Course and their posthuman project.

-A list of curated events will be listed soon.
+A full list of curated events will be listed month by month.

 Individualized Option